-welcome to
+Welcome to

-THE CRBS
+The CRBS

 The Centre de Recherche en Biologie Structurale (CRBS) is dedicated to facilitating cutting-edge research in structural biology by hosting a wide variety of modern biophysical equipment platforms at McGill.
 It provides access to skilled support staff, fosters collaborations and promotes interdisciplinary training of students and postdoctoral scholars.
-The CRBS brings together researchers from 11 departments of the Faculties of Medicine and Health Sciences, Science, Engineering and Agricultural and Environmental Sciences.
+The CRBS brings together researchers from 11 departments of the Faculties of Medicine & Health Sciences, Science, Engineering and Agricultural & Environmental Sciences.
 Its current membership includes 51 active professors and their laboratories who are engaged in biophysical research.

 The mission of the CRBS is to exploit the power of structural biology and biophysics to produce scientific breakthroughs in: